aurorascharff/next16-commerce/STEPS.md

 - Open new vs code branch and web browser deployed branch.
 - Could make a route group.
 Move all static pages out, simple auth layout.
 Create AppLayout and pass it data from the auth layout.
-- Show cache HIT about page.
+- Show build output about page.
 Good for apps with very clear static/dynamic page boundaries.
 - Now we have additional layouts and deps to remember, and more complexity.
 - And still, the home page is dynamic because of the recommendations and banner loggedIn, and product page due to this save feature and dynamic reviews.
 Route groups is not a good solution for this app.
 These are important pages.
 What else can we try?

 ### Request context

 - Open next vs code branch and web browser deployed branch.
-Here, I created a request context hidden URL param, that is being set in middleware, now called proxy.
+Here, I created a request context URL param, that is being set in middleware, now called proxy.
 Encoded request context in the URL.
 - We can generateStaticParams the different variants of loggedIn/nonLoggedIn state.
 - Call this function instead of isAuthenticated now.
 Avoiding doing auth check in the components themselves.
 - This is actually a common pattern, and is also recommended by the vercel flags sdk using a precompute function.
 And used by i18n libraries.
 - But to be able to cache this product page, I need to client side fetch with useSWR the user specific stuff on the product page, and the reviews because we want them fresh.
 All to get this cache HIT!
-- Passing lot's of props now from the server side params, losing compositional benefits.
-And it's even more complex.
+- (Passing lot's of props now from the server side params, losing compositional benefits.)
-- And, hassle API endpoints, multiple data fetching strategies again.
+- It's even more complex, hassle API endpoints, multiple data fetching strategies again.
 Pages routes flashbacks.
 - (And we're even breaking the sweet new feature typed routes!
 Need this as Route everywhere.)
 - And what about the home page, do we need to client side fetch everything user specific here too?
 - This is a viable pattern, and useful for many regardless etc, but let's say we are actually not interested in rewriting our app.